apostrophecms/apostrophe-documentation/tutorials/howtos/forms.md

 });
 ```

+{% hint style='info' %}
-> If you are allowing "plain old form submissions," you'll want to use `res.redirect` afterwards to bring the user back to a useful page.
+If you are allowing "plain old form submissions," you'll want to use `res.redirect` afterwards to bring the user back to a useful page.
 You might want to send along `data.url` in a hidden field in your form for this purpose.
+{% endhint %}